starship/starship/docs/it-IT/config/README.md

 ## Status

 The `status` module displays the exit code of the previous command.
 The module will be shown only if the exit code is not `0`.
+The status code will cast to a signed 32-bit integer.

 ::: tip